Niveusgh/World_Palm_Oil_Data/README.md

 ## Data Analysis Conclusions
-Indonedia and Malaysia produce 87% of global palm oil, and it's contribute to the deforestation of the world tropical forest.
+Indonedia and Malaysia are the biggest contributors.
+Combined, they produce 87% of global palm oil.
+And the deforestation data showin that the tropical forest in Indonesia has been declining over the past 3 decades.